SystemsApproach/5G/primer.rst

 (i.e., the “size” of the resource elements described in the previous section).

--  For sub-1GHz bands, 5G allows maximum 50MHz bandwidths.
-In this case,
-   there are two waveforms: one with subcarrier spacing of 15kHz and another of 30kHz.
-(We used 15kHz in the example shown in :numref:`Figure %s <fig-sched-grid>`.)
+-  For sub-1 GHz bands, 5G allows maximum 50 MHz bandwidths.
+In this case, there are two waveforms: one with subcarrier spacing of 15 kHz and another of 30 kHz.
+(We used 15 kHz in the example shown in :numref:`Figure %s <fig-sched-grid>`.)
    The corresponding scheduling intervals are
-   0.5ms and 0.25ms, respectively.
-(We used 0.5ms in the example shown in :numref:`Figure %s <fig-sched-grid>`.)
+   0.5 and 0.25 ms, respectively.
+(We used 0.5 ms in the example shown in :numref:`Figure %s <fig-sched-grid>`.)

--  For 1GHz-6GHz bands, maximum bandwidths go up to 100MHz.
+-  For 1-6 GHz bands, maximum bandwidths go up to 100 MHz.
-   Correspondingly, there are three waveforms with subcarrier spacings of 15kHz, 30kHz and 60kHz, corresponding to scheduling intervals of 0.5ms, 0.25ms and 0.125ms, respectively.
+   Correspondingly, there are three waveforms with subcarrier spacings of 15, 30 and 60 kHz, corresponding to scheduling intervals of 0.5, 0.25, and 0.125 ms, respectively.

--  For millimeter bands, bandwidths may go up to 400MHz.
-There are two waveforms, with subcarrier spacings of 60kHz and 120kHz.
-Both have scheduling intervals of 0.125ms.
+-  For millimeter bands, bandwidths may go up to 400 MHz.
+There are two waveforms, with subcarrier spacings of 60 kHz and 120 kHz.
+Both have scheduling intervals of 0.125 ms.

 These various configurations of subcarrier spacing and scheduling intervals are sometimes called the *numerology* of the radio's air